CoNarrative/glujs-guide-built/simulation-framework.md

 The Ajax simulator is *not just for testing*.
 It also lets you quickly stand up your client application for interactive demonstration and testing purposes.
 Simply set `autoRespond` to true in the back end and instead of queuing requests up, they will automatically respond asynchronously from the in-memory backend.
 If the application is a module in a larger application that may already be hitting a live backend, you can still use the simulation framework: just set `fallbackToAjax` to true and routes that you are not capturing will hit the actual server as usual.

-The ability to 'live demo' a client UI iteration is one of the more powerful features of gluJS and can play a key part in a fast, Agile development workflow.
+The ability to 'live demo' a client UI iteration is one of the more powerful features of GluJS and can play a key part in a fast, Agile development workflow.
 It also can be a very useful way to conduct user training when constructing a fully separate training back-end is too costly to manage.

 ###Data simulator